Fradven/film/README.md

         // code to be execute here for each elements of data })

-These methods are very similar to the jquery one by a native to javascript and do not require the **$()**.
+These methods are very similar to the jquery one but are native to javascript and do not require the **$()**.

-In essence, they work the same way.
+In essence, they work the same way so use what you prefer here.

 ## 4. Inject the data into the page

+### Append content

 Now that we can extract data from the data base, we have to put in on our webpage.
 For that we will use [.append()](https://api.jquery.com/append/#append-content-content) to inject element into the page.